 A Recent Testimonial

 Katherine - Clapham“I first came to see Venetia after the death of my father and increasing levels of anxiety had led me to become very depressed.
 At that stage I felt unable to cope with day-to-day life.
 I had stopped working as I found it too stressful and felt that I could never do my job well enough.
 I was at a very low point.
 Working with Venetia, has helped me to return to an even keel and gain a fresh perspective on my life.
 The process we undertook has given me the tools to approach adversity and deal with the ups and downs that life throws up.
 Although ostensibly my life has not changed in any material sense, I am now able to enjoy the opportunities I have and face the adversities that come along.
 Venetia was a calm and supportive presence in my life enabling me to move on from a period of difficulty.
 Through her help, I feel confident that I have gained life- long skills that will continue to aid me in to the future”.

-Your Psychologist will then help you to understand a little more about the process of grief and how it works because the more you learn about grief the better you will be able to cope with it.
+Your Therapist will then help you to understand a little more about the process of grief and how it works because the more you learn about grief the better you will be able to cope with it.
 When you understand what is happening to you and have some idea of what to expect, you will feel more in control of your grief and will be in a better position to take care of yourself, to find your own way through this loss and to begin rebuilding your life.

-You will then work together with your Psychologist to not compare your grief with anyone else’s and know that at this moment your loss is the worst thing that could happen to anyone.
+You will then work together with your Therapist to not compare your grief with anyone else’s and know that at this moment your loss is the worst thing that could happen to anyone.
 This will enable you to acknowledge that your loss is worthy of grief and accept that you must endure the real feelings of sorrow.
 It will also help you to accept that as much as you may want to do so, there is no way to avoid your grief.

 - Coming to terms with the reality of your loss.

 - Working with the emotional pain, anger, guilt and suffering that accompanies your loss.